My professor asked if anyone had questions. The chat said “👍” and we all moved on.

 Social/family circumstances

-- Extroverts: online education is less personal so highly sociable people may prefer F2F
+- Extroverts: online education is less personal so highly sociable people may prefer face-to-face

 - High family obligations: can benefit from the lack of traveling time, but may find it more difficult to focus